-Startups planning for product development need to consider many things when it comes to picking the right programming language.
-Often working on a tight budget, startups must carefully consider many factors: the speed of development, the popularity of language, the cost of developers, libraries, integrations, security, scalability, and stability.
+Startups planning a product development process need to consider many factors when it comes to picking the right programming language.
+Often working on a tight budget, startups must carefully consider: the speed of development, the popularity of language, the cost of developers, libraries, integrations, security, scalability, and stability.
 It is for these reasons that your best bet will be to go for a robust and established technology such as Python.

 Why so popular?
 Well, in short, because Python is a high-level, dynamic, object-oriented programming language, which focuses on rapid and robust development and can be used for projects of practically any size.
 Giants like Google, Facebook, Reddit, Spotify, Netflix, IBM, Instagram, and Dropbox all have major dependencies on Python.
 And many fast-rising startups have Python in their tech stack, too, including TravelPerk, Festicket, and 21 Buttons.

 Seeing that you will most certainly be in great company if you choose Python.
 But let’s delve a little deeper, and consider the whys and the hows that make Python such a fantastic option for startups.

 Python developers love the language for its simplicity and beauty.
 The Python philosophy says that “there is only one best way to do something, and that is how it should be done.”
 A number of core principles support the philosophy, three of which are:

 In practice, these guiding principles manifest themselves in a language that is intuitive, neat, well-structured, easy to use, and easy to learn – inviting qualities that combine to make Python particularly well-suited to startups with budget, time, and profitability constraints to take into account.

 What is also very important, Python has been voted as the second most loved and the first most wanted language of the world.

 Another great thing about the popularity of Python is that there is a large and active community of supporters.
 In fact, Python’s programmer community is one of the very best in the world, and you will be hard pressed to find another community as expansive and devoted as Python’s.